8 Reasons To Get an American Express Platinum Card

 - Register your desired airline and up to $200 of spending (excluding airfare) will be credited back to your card.

-- This covers all those miserable fees (baggage, flight change, extra legroom, upgrades) and things like in-flight food or lounge passes.
+- This covers many of those miserable fees (baggage, flight change, extra legroom, upgrades) and things like in-flight food or lounge passes.

 2. Enjoy $200 in Uber credits